-TIPS FOR STAYING COMFORTABLE AND WARM IN COLD WEATHER
+TIPS FOR STAYING COMFORTABLE AND WARM

-Avoid overdressing to reduce perspiration.

-Wear water repellent outer garments that will keep you dry on the outside and still "breathe" enough so that moisture from your body can escape.

-Body heat is most likely to be lost from parts that have a lot of surface area in comparison to total mass, namely the hands and feet.
+- Avoid overdressing to reduce perspiration. - Wear water repellent outer garments that will keep you dry on the outside and still "breathe" enough so that moisture from your body can escape. - Body heat is most likely to be lost from parts that have a lot of surface area in comparison to total mass, namely the hands and feet.
 Keep them warm and dry.
-For hands, mittens are better than gloves for warmth, however, don't allow for much dexterity.

-We recommend a double layer approach, a thinner warm inner glove - useful for when taking a photograph, and an outer waterproof glove or mitten for added warmth and to keep your hands dry.

-If the rest of your body is covered, as much as 90% of the heat you lose can come from your head, so be sure to wear a beanie, or a cap/hat on warmer days.

-Dress in comfortable, loose layers, as the 'layer principal' is the secret to keeping warm.
-For anyone out in the cold, it is far better to wear layers of relatively light, loose clothing than one thick, heavy item.

-Between each layer there is a film of trapped air which, when heated by your body, acts as an excellent insulator.
-It also gives you the flexibility to remove a layer if you are too warm once onshore.

-Remember - you can always take a layer off, but you cannot add a layer you don't have!
+For hands, mittens are better than gloves for warmth, however, don't allow for much dexterity. - We recommend a double layer approach, a thinner warm inner glove useful for when taking a photograph, and an outer waterproof glove or mitten for added warmth and to keep your hands dry. - If the rest of your body is covered, as much as 90% of the heat you lose can come from your head, so be sure to wear a beanie, or a cap/hat on warmer days. - Dress in comfortable, loose layers, as the 'layer principal' is the secret to keeping warm.
+For anyone out in the • cold, it is far better to wear layers of relatively light, loose clothing than one thick, heavy item. - Between each layer there is a film of trapped air which, when heated by your body, acts as an excellent insulator.
+It also gives you the flexibility to remove a layer if you are too warm once onshore. - Remember you can always take a layer off, but you cannot add a layer you don't have! •

-HOW TO DRESS PROPERLY FOR COLD WEATHER
+FROM HEAD TO TOE

+DRESSING FOR SHORE LANDINGS

+Polarized sunalasses

+Scarf or gaiter

+Waterproof pants

+Warm socks

+The second the

+GOLDEN RULES

+Rule #1 Layers, layers, layers Rule #2 Wear breathables (Wool, not cotton) Rule #3 Waterproof, not water repellent Rule #4 Protect your extremities!
+Rule #5 Remember the SPF

+Waterproof Muck boots (provided)

-HOW TO PACK:
+HOW TO PACK